 - A student is charged an activity fee for each activity or sport as established in the Governing Board policy.
-Limits will be established for families with more than one student participating. - Any student participating in extracurricular activities must pass all classes the previous quarter. - Students participating in athletics and other interscholastic competitive activities must be enrolled in four classes during the semester of competitions. - Students must be in good disciplinary standing. - Students participating in athletics must have completed, and have on file, a parent permission form, a current physical examination form, school insurance or a waiver, emergency information card, 'statement of understanding' for substance abuse and must have attended a parent informational night. - Students participating in athletics must pay the fee per sport prior to the first day of competition, or they will be deemed ineligible until the fees or arrangements to pay the fees have been met.
+Limits will be established for families with more than one student participating. - Students participating in athletics and other interscholastic competitive activities must be enrolled in five classes during the semester of competitions.
+(Seniors only require four.) - Students participating in athletics must have completed, and have on file, a parent permission form, a current physical examination form, school insurance or a waiver, emergency information card, 'statement of understanding' for substance abuse and must have attended a parent informational night.

+- Students participating in athletics must pay the fee per sport prior to the first day of competition, or they will be deemed ineligible until the fees or arrangements to pay the fees have been met.
 If a family misses the due date for the payment arrangements, the student will be considered ineligible. - Eligibility for extra-curricular activities are determined on weekly grades and final grades for the prior quarter.
 Beginning the fourth week of the semester, eligibility is run.
-Students with an 'F' in any course and must maintain a 2.0 or higher will be considered ineligible for one week.
+Students with an 'F' in any course will be considered ineligible for one week.
 Eligibility weeks run from Wednesday through Tuesday.
+When a student is ineligible for the week that student will not travel with the team nor be released early from class for home games.